 New York State STEM Incentive Program: Provides a full SUNY tuition scholarship to the top 10% of students in each NYS high school if they pursue a STEM degree and agree to live in NYS and work in a STEM field for five years after graduation.
 Rules and information can be found at: https://www.hesc.ny.gov/pay-for-college/financial-aid/types-of-financial-aid/nys-grants-scholarships-awards/nys-science-technology-engineering-and-math-incentive-scholarships-service-terms-and-conditions.html

 New York State Tuition Assistance Program (TAP): This program helps NY residents pay for tuition with a grant.
 There are specific income requirements.
 For more information, please visit: https://www.hesc.ny.gov/pay-for-college/apply-for-financial-aid/nys-tap.html

 OppU Achievers Scholarship: $2500 Scholarship awarded four times a year to Seniors with a minimum GPA of 3.0.
 To apply, students submit a short essay online.
 Scholarship decisions are based solely on an applicant’s essay response.
 Winners for the OppU Achievers Scholarship are selected four times a year, with submission deadlines on September 30, December 31, March 31, and June 30.
+High school applicants should apply during their final semester of high school.
 For more information and an application, go to https://www.opploans.com/scholarship/

 UNCF (United Negro College Fund): The UNCF is the nation’s largest and most effective provider of minority scholarship assistance.
 Visit the UNCF website at https://uncf.org/ and select “Scholarships” to begin the process to determine for what scholarship(s) you might be eligible.
 For questions, call 202-810-0300 or text “FUNDS” to 50555.